• +1-800-513-5423

 Talk to your kids and Role Play Situations

-Role play ways in which your child can refuse to go along with his friends without becoming a social outcast.
+Role play way in which your child can refuse to go along with his friends without becoming a social outcast.
 Try something like this, “Let’s play a game.
 Suppose you and your friends are at Andy’s house after school and they find some beer in the refrigerator and ask you to join them in drinking it.
 The rule in our family is that children are not allowed to drink alcohol.
 So what could you say?”

 If your child comes up with a good response, praise him.
 If he doesn’t, offer a few suggestions like, “No, thanks.
 Let’s play the PS3 instead,” or “No thanks.
 I don’t drink beer.
 I need to keep in shape for basketball.”